 |

-During the American Civil War, William Holland Thomas, a Cherokee chief and Confederate colonel, opposed the traditional Napoleonic Linear Tactics and understood the superior advantages of Defensive Guerrilla Warfare
+During the American Civil War, William Thomas, a Cherokee chief and Confederate colonel, abandoned the traditional Napoleonic Tactics in favor of the superior advantages gained by Guerrilla Warfare while

 in the beginning of the war, he had urged the Carolinas to “make preparations to defend the passes in the Smoky Mountains